Shoulder instability occurs when the upper-end of the arm bone, known as the humerus, slides partially or completely out of the shoulder socket.

-- Subluxation—The humeral head moves part way out of the shoulder socket.
+- Subluxation—The humeral head moves partially out of the shoulder socket.

 - Dislocation—The humeral head moves completely out of the socket.